-With consumers, your prospect may be aware of your advertising, or completely tuned out — but they’re making choices on their own terms regardless.
+With consumers, your prospect may be aware of your advertising, or completely tuned out — but they’re still making choices on their own terms.

 Your chance to show your winning difference

 If you’re not showing up during the prospect’s self-determined buying journey, you’re not in the game.